sdineshkumar25/Personal_projects/README.md

 # Personal_projects
-This repository holds that i have done in MS Excel, Power BI and Python
+This repository holds projects that i have done in MS Excel, Power BI and Python